 Below is a list of five top reasons that clinical trial participation is safe.

-To take that personalization a step further, pancreatic cancer patients can undergo molecular profiling and germline (genetic) testing through their treating institution or PanCAN’s Know Your Tumor® precision medicine service, to determine the biological characteristics of their tumors and their genetic makeup.
-A list of treatment options, including applicable clinical trials, will be provided to help patients enhance the conversation they have with their healthcare teams.
+To take that personalization a step further, pancreatic cancer patients can undergo biomarker testing and genetic testing through their treating institution or PanCAN’s Know Your Tumor® precision medicine service, to determine the biological characteristics of their tumors and their genetic makeup.

 - Patients are carefully monitored.
 Throughout clinical trials, patients are carefully watched and encouraged to share any new or worsening side effects that they experience.
 The investigators must gather this information as part of their eventual application for drug approval and – even more importantly – the healthcare team can alleviate side effects or adjust the treatment to make the patient the most comfortable and safe.